mreyesc22/MorQuestCode/README.md

 - Developing a model capable of conducting simulations with limited data availability.
 - Performing calibration of the developed model.
 - Conducting long-term projections to provide valuable insights for sustainable coastal management.

+The theoretical foundation and development of the code are detailed in the research conducted by M. (2023).
+This analysis is delineated in the thesis titled **"Assessing Sea Level Rise Impact on Estuarine Morphodynamics"** submitted to obtain the academic degree of Master in Water and Sustainable Development at IHE Delft.
+You can access the thesis via the following link:https://ihedelftrepository.contentdm.oclc.org/digital/collection/masters1/id/338392

 ## 1. Installation<a name="introduction"></a>